Ipswich serial murders: Dramatisations

 The BBC Drama department commissioned a dramatisation of the murders and the investigation from screenwriter Stephen Butchard.
 The three-part production, entitled Five Daughters, began filming in November 2009, and was broadcast on BBC One from 25 to 27 April 2010.
 Only a few days after the BBC's announcement of the drama, Brian Clennell, the father of Paula Clennell, complained that it would portray the victims in "a bad light".
 Wright's brother David also complained that it would jeopardise any future retrial.
 Sarah Lancashire and Ian Hart led the cast.

 A musical play, London Road, commissioned by the Royal National Theatre and written by Alecky Blythe and Adam Cork, is based on interviews with residents of the street in Ipswich where Steve Wright lived.
 A film adaptation of the play was released in the United Kingdom in 2015.

-The case was featured in an episode of the documentary series Real Crime.
+The case was also featured in an episode of the TV documentary series Real Crime.